aristide/frappe-framework/README.md

 VSCode should automatically inquire you to install the required extensions, that can also be installed manually as follows:

 - Install Dev Containers for VSCode
-  - through command line `code --install-extension ms-vscode-remote.remote-containers`
+  - through command line
+    - `code --install-extension ms-vscode-remote.remote-containers`
+    - `code --install-extension cweijan.vscode-database-client2`
+    - `code --install-extension ms-azuretools.vscode-docker`
+    - `code --install-extension pomdtr.excalidraw-editor`
   - clicking on the Install button in the Vistual Studio Marketplace: [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
-  - View: Extensions command in VSCode (Windows: Ctrl+Shift+X; macOS: Cmd+Shift+X) then search for extension `ms-vscode-remote.remote-containers`
+  - View: Extensions command in VSCode (Windows: Ctrl+Shift+X; macOS: Cmd+Shift+X) then search for extensions : `ms-vscode-remote.remote-containers`, `cweijan.vscode-database-client2`, `ms-azuretools.vscode-docker` and `pomdtr.excalidraw-editor`

 After the extensions are installed, you can: